 Rehiring Employees Who Have Reached Mandatory Retirement Age

-The UACJ Group has several systems intended to promote a healthy work-life balance by enabling all employees to focus on the tasks at hand and properly meet responsibilities while at work, and have quality time off to be with their families, study topics of personal interest, enjoy hobbies, or do whatever else they would like.
-We believe our initiatives along these lines enhance workplace morale and give rise to new perspectives that in turn lead to imaginative products, technologies, and services.
-Ultimately, we think the benefits include development and growth for the UACJ Group and greater happiness for our employees and their families.
+The UACJ Group has several systems intended to promote a healthy work-life balance by enabling all employees to properly meet work responsibilities and have quality time off to be with their families, study topics of personal interest, enjoy hobbies, or do whatever else they would like.

 |Category||System||Description||No. of Employees Using